cadizm/blog.mcadiz.com/_posts/2016-02-29-rlwrap-ftw.md

 ---

 [rlwrap](http://utopia.knoware.nl/~hlub/uck/rlwrap/README.txt) is super nifty.
-I recently found a need for it when playing around with the [ocaml](https://ocaml.org/)
+I recently found a need for it when playing around in the [ocaml](https://ocaml.org/)
 repl:

 ```